 Quality Improvement Program

-What can you do to stay healthy and up-to-date with your Care?
+What you can do to stay healthy and up-to-date with your care

-Managed Long-term Care (MLTC)
+Managed Long Term Care (MLTC)

-If you have any questions about our quality improvement projects you can contact our member services department at 1-866-237-3210 TTY/TDD 1-800-662-1220 and ask to speak with a Wellness Coach.
+If you have any questions about our quality improvement projects, contact our member services department at 1-866-237-3210 TTY/TDD 1-800-662-1220.